2005 Detroit Lions season: Overview

 Joey Harrington (left) and Jeff Garcia (right) fought for the starting quarterback position throughout the season.

 The Lions began their season 3–3, tied for first in the NFC North, before finishing 2–8 and ending the season 5–11, missing the playoffs.
 They suffered their fifth straight losing season and finished third in the North.
 The offense, headed first by coordinator Ted Tollner and then Greg Olson, finished bottom 6 in both points scored and yards.
 The passing and running game both finished 26th in yards.
 Fourth-year quarterback Joey Harrington led the team in passing yards with 2,021 and 12 touchdowns to 12 interceptions, while quarterback Jeff Garcia finished with 937 yards, three touchdowns, and six interceptions.
 The run game was headed by sophomore Kevin Jones, who rushed for 664 yards and 5 touchdowns.
 Wide receiver Roy Williams led the team in receiving with 687 yards and 8 touchdowns.

 The quarterback situation in Detroit was tumultuous.
 In March, the Lions signed veteran quarterback Jeff Garcia in the offseason after losing Mike McMahon to the Philadelphia Eagles in free agency.
 Garcia was seen as an immediate competitor for the starting quarterback role.
 Garcia was coming off a season where he threw for 1,731 yards and a 10–9 touchdown–interception ratio.
 In the final game of the preseason, Garcia, filling in for the injured Joey Harrington, suffered a broken fibula after a hit from a defensive player.
-After finding out he wouldn't need surgery, Garcia's return would be within six to eight weeks.
+After finding out he wouldn't need surgery, Garcia's return was slated to be within six to eight weeks.
 The Lions named Harrington as the starter to begin the season.
-After returning to practice in mid-October, Mariucci benched Harrington in favor of Garcia: he led Detroit to a 13–10 victory over the Cleveland Browns.
+After Garcia returned to practice in mid-October, Mariucci benched Harrington in favor of Garcia: he led Detroit to a 13–10 victory over the Cleveland Browns.
 However, after just two games, Garcia was benched for Harrington after taking multiple shots in their Week 8 matchup versus the Chicago Bears.
 He was also sat for the Week 10 and 11 game due to issues with the same leg he broke in the preseason.
 On the Thanksgiving Day matchup versus the Atlanta Falcons, Harrington was benched in the first half for Garcia after throwing an interception.
 After Mariucci was fired, cornerback Dré Bly blamed Harrington for the firing of Mariucci, saying that he wouldn't have been fired if Garcia was the full-time starting quarterback.
 Harrington said of the statement: "I'm not ever going to validate what he said.
 I'm not going to get into a war of words with Dre'."
 Bly later apologized to the team.
 Interim head coach Dick Jauron named Garcia as the starter versus the Vikings.
 Garcia was benched for Harrington during the Week 15 matchup versus the Bengals, and Harrington was named the starter for the rest of the season.